What to do when somebody dies

 What to do when someone dies?

 We can be contacted 24 hours a day to provide advice and assistance when someone dies.
 If the death occurs in hospital, the hospital staff will contact the next of kin and make arrangements for the doctor to sign the Medical Certificate of cause of death.
 The hospital will usually have a ‘Patient’s Affairs Office’ or ‘Bereavement Support Office’ who you will need to contact in this regard.
-They will advise on when the certificate will be ready for you to collect and will also hold any last effects and property if you haven’t already collected it from the hospital ward itself.
+They will advise on when the certificate will be completed and will also hold any last effects and property if you haven’t already collected it from the hospital ward itself.

 This ‘Death Certificate’ is necessary for you to comply with the legal obligation to register the death with the local Registrar of Births, Deaths and Marriages.